Patricio Tanda

-Patricio Damián Tanda (born 5 April 2002) is an Argentine professional footballer who plays as a midfielder for Racing Club.
+Patricio Damián Tanda (born 5 April 2002) is an Argentine professional footballer who plays as a midfielder for Karpaty Lviv, on loan from Racing Club.

 Career

 Tanda had early youth career stints with Alberdi de Burzaco and Almafuerte de San José, which preceded the midfielder's arrival at Boca Juniors.
 Whilst with Boca, he also appeared for local clubs Cultural Mármol and Olimpia de Lomas de Zamora.
 2018 saw Tanda depart Boca for Racing Club.
 He made the breakthrough into their first-team in November 2020, with the midfielder making his senior debut on 19 November in a 2–0 defeat away to Atlético Tucumán in the Copa de la Liga Profesional; he played the full duration, aged eighteen.